likecoin/likecoin-wordpress/likecoin/readme.txt

 = How to collect Writing NFT? =

-Collect in "NFT widget" embedded in the content, or at the user’s portfolio page.
-Readers can pay by Credit/Debit card, but need to install Keplr wallet to collect Writing NFT.
+Collect via the "NFT widget" embedded in the content or on the user’s portfolio page.
+Readers can pay by Credit/Debit card but need to install Keplr wallet to collect Writing NFT.

 = How to list Writing NFT for sale? =

-After installing LikeCoin WordPress plugin, writers can publish their posts as NFTs, and readers can then collect via the NFT widget.
+After installing the Web3Press plugin, writers can publish their posts as NFTs, and readers can then collect via the NFT widget.

-= On what basis the price of Writing NFT changes? =
+= On what basis does the price of Writing NFT changes? =

-The price changes dynamically based on supply and demand of the NFT.
+The price changes dynamically based on the supply and demand of the NFT.
 Writers do not need to set the price and quantity.
-Readers do not need to set the bidding price too, just collect when the price feels right.
-The marked price will decrease when someone sell in secondary market.
+Readers do not need to set the bidding price, too; collect when the price feels right.
+The market price will decrease when someone sells in the secondary market.

-= I do not have Liker ID, can I buy or sell Writing NFT? =
+= I do not have Liker ID.
+Can I buy or sell Writing NFT? =

 Yes.
 Readers can buy Writing NFT by credit/debit card or LikeCoin, but they must have Keplr installed to keep the NFT.
 Writers can mint and hence list NFT for sale as long as they have enough LikeCoin in their Keplr wallet.
-In both cases, Liker ID is not madatory.
+In both cases, Liker ID is not mandatory.

 = Where can I check out my NFT collection? =

 At [NFT portfolio](https://liker.land) page.

-= How to sell Writing NFT in secondary market? =
+= How to sell Writing NFT in the secondary market? =

-Mark the price of your NFT for sale at NFT portfolio page.
+Mark the price of your NFT for sale on the NFT portfolio page.
 Readers can then collect at any NFT widget.

 = How to set the quantity for sale? =

 There is no upper limit in principle.
-However, as the marked price will increase automatically as sales goes on, the minting of NFT will stop automatically when the price reaches a point that is out of market’s expectation.
+However, as the market price increases as sales continue, the minting of NFT will stop automatically when the price reaches a point that is out of the market’s expectation.

 = How to transfer NFT? =

-Can be done at NFT portfolio page, detail instructions [here](https://docs.like.co/general-guides/writing-nft/transfer-writing-nft).
+It can be done at the NFT portfolio page, detail instructions [here](https://docs.like.co/general-guides/writing-nft/transfer-writing-nft).

 = How to check my LikeCoin balance? =

-Users can check LikeCoin balance by:
+Users can check their LikeCoin balance by:

 [Keplr wallet](https://app.gitbook.com/o/-LL4mdaUaSAFWedMLtcC/s/-LL4mdaVjNgL6A1--PV0-1972196547/general-guides/wallet/keplr "Keplr wallet")